hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ## Creating a venv

-A venv can be created with the following commands:
+A Python virtual environment can be created with the following commands:

 ```bash
 $ python -m venv myenv      # Create a new venv named myenv